 In the photograph, the event is never transcended for the sake of something else: the photograph always leads the corpus I need back to the body I see; it is the absolute.

 — Roland Barthes

 Perceptual differences in methodology have historically kept the sciences apart from artistic practice.
-Artists and scientists who inquire self-reflexively: How am I observing? and What is doing the observing? probe the edges of 17th century, Cartesian boundaries.
-To transform empirically limited methodologies in a conscious, humanistic way requires our asking biological, experiential questions such as — What is the Tri-Cameral-Brain doing?
-What stage of evolutionary processes are we phylogentically responsive to?— in order to discern more precisely the purpose and potential of our creativity.
+Artists and scientists who inquire self-reflexively: How am I observing? probe the edges of 17th century, Cartesian boundaries.
+To unify brain/body (seeing as touch) requires our asking biological, experiential questions such as: What is the Tri-Cameral-Brain doing?
+How does knowledge of my phylogenetic ancestry allow me to more precisely discern and realize the potential of my creativity?

 In Looking at Photographs, John Szarkowski, defined photography as “a family of processes united by the fact that they produce images through natural energies."
-While science photography makes visible skeletal, cellular, and microscopic structures of the body through technological processes, in Art, the medium is more than mechanical apparatus.
-In Art, camera and lens are employed as an extension of the body’s ability to see and preserve memories.
-Creating images that resonate with human experience therefore requires coming in touch with physical, emotional and intellectual energies.
+While scientific imaging makes visible skeletal, cellular, and microscopic structures, Art is more than mechanical apparatus—it is a medium that ultimately resonates with humans coming in touch with their physical, emotional and intellectual energies.